dlowhorn/MattvickHarvestAppBundle/README.md

 # Introduction
-Symfony2 wrapper around  [HaPi Harvest API client](http://labs.mdbitz.com/harvest-api/) for app usage.
+Symfony2 wrapper around  [HaPi](http://labs.mdbitz.com/harvest-api/) [Harvest](http://www.getharvest.com/) API client for app usage.

 MattvickHarvestAppBundle is just a simple proxy bundle between HaPi HarvestAPI client and symfony2.
 It is only meant to be used as a clientless app.

+Code borrowed heavily from [InoriTwitterAppBundle](https://github.com/Inori/InoriTwitterAppBundle) a great Twitter bundle and inspired by [Harvest4Clients](https://github.com/jkenters/Harvest4Clients) a

 # Example usage
 Example use-case for this bundle would be display Harvest data (from your project account) about clients, projects or tasks etc in your system.